-Canon 80D versus Sony RX10 IV
+Canon 80D vs Sony RX10 IV

-The Canon EOS 80D and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in February 2016 and September 2017.
+The Canon EOS 80D and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and September 2017.
 The 80D is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (80D) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (14 percent) than the Canon 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.